 Many batteries contain one or more chemicals which classify them as hazardous waste.
 We have placed battery recycling containers at various locations on campus to make it easy to properly manage these items.
 A separate guidance document for battery management is available from this office.

-The following battery types are considered hazardous and must be recycled by EHS.
+All battery types, regardless of their hazards, must be recycled by EHS.

 - Mercury (any form)

 - Silver

 - Lithium

 - Nickel Cadmium/NiCad

 - Lead Acid